-This textbook is designed to guide you through what you need to know about residential construction in the Irish context.
+Construction Technology: Designing Sustainable Homes is a textbook for Construction Studies that is designed to guide you through what you need to know about residential construction in the Irish context.

 There are three sections that explore the main areas of knowledge in a logical sequence.
 The chapters are sequenced to provide you with a gradual buildup of knowledge and understanding.
 Each chapter contains learning activities that are designed to encourage you to ‘think outside the classroom’ and explore your own home from a new perspective.